knative/docs/docs/eventing/getting-started.md

 Before you start to send Knative events, you need to create the components needed to move the events.
 In this example, you'll be creating components individually, but you can also create components by deploying a [single YAML file](https://raw.githubusercontent.com/akashrv/docs/qs/docs/eventing/samples/hello-world/quick-start.yaml).

 ### Create and Configure Namespace
-First, create the Namespace.
-In this guide, you will be using a Namespace called "kn-eventing-step-by-step-sample".
+First, create the namespace.
+In this guide, you will be using a namespace called "kn-eventing-step-by-step-sample".

 1. (Optional) Create a shell variable called `K_NAMESPACE` using the following command: